Construction Underway on Willow Creek Apartments in Hartford

 "Let us keep this place beautiful and safe," she said.

-With construction going on behind them, city and state leaders ceremoniously broke ground on the project today.
+With construction going on behind them, city and state leaders ceremoniously broke ground on the project on Monday.

-“This is an overall effort that our urban environments are as strong as they once were and frankly stronger in the future,” said Gov. Dannel Malloy.
+"This is an overall effort that our urban environments are as strong as they once were and frankly stronger in the future," said Governor Dannel Malloy.

-This is phase one of a multi-year, multi-million dollar project to revitalize the Blue Hills neighborhood.
-When it’s done, it will include more than 60 mixed-income rental apartments and 25 single-family homes to be sold.
+Its phase one of a multi-year, multi-million dollar project to revitalize the Blue Hills neighborhood.
+When it’s done, it will include more than 60 mixed-income rental apartments and 25 single family homes to be sold.

-“This is just one piece of the puzzle,” said Hartford Mayor Luke Bronin.
+"This is just one piece of the puzzle," Hartford Mayor Luke Bronin said.

 The project cost $40 million, with about a third coming from public funds, including some money from federal grants.
 Despite state budget concerns, Malloy said housing is a priority.